s15n/par-lang/README.md

 this box will be in a new column.

 > 📝 It's important to understand the difference between sending and receiving when it comes to interaction.
+> Since any channel sent or received or be used for any kind of communication, the difference may not
+> initially be obvious.
+>
 > A good example is communicating with the UI.
 If you send a value to the UI, the entire process tree hidden
 > behind that channel will no longer be accessible to the program.
 That's because there is at most one channel
 > between any two processes, and by sending that channel, this connection was severed.